CMHAAorg/cmhaa-website/site/content/resources/global-thriving-at-work-framework.md

 ---
-title: CMHA launches Global Thriving at Work Framework
+title: CMHA Global Thriving at Work Framework
 meta_keywords: mental health, thriving at work framework, global standards
-meta_description: This is a detailed description of the page.
+meta_description: CMHA launches Global Thriving at Work Framework
-banner_title: CMHA launches Global Thriving at Work Framework
+banner_title: Global Thriving at Work Framework
 banner_description: "New framework lays out first global standard for mental health in the workplace. "
 banner_right_image: img/global-taw-guide-mock-up.jpg
 banner_cta_link: ""
 banner_cta_text: ""
 date: 2020-11-02T01:18:10.523Z
-description: The City Mental Health Alliance (CMHA) today launched the Global Thriving at Work Framework, the first resource of its kind to set standards for global workplace mental health, and will guide multi-national businesses to build workplaces that support the positive mental health of their people.
+description: The City Mental Health Alliance (CMHA) has launched the Global Thriving at Work Framework, the first resource of its kind to set standards for global workplace mental health, and will guide multi-national businesses to build workplaces that support the positive mental health of their people.
-category: News & Views
+category: Guides & Toolkits
 focus: Assessing organisational approach
 role: CEO or leadership role
 organisation_size: Large (250+ employees)